Last modified: 9 May 2022

 - details of your visits to our Website, including the full Uniform Resource Locators (URL) clickstream to, through and from our Website (including date and time), length of visits to certain pages, and page interaction information (such as scrolling, clicks, and mouse-overs), details of whether you are using the Website or the Unibuddy Platform.

-In addition, Customers may request that Unibuddy collect certain additional Personal Data from Prospective Students in which case Unibuddy acts as a Joint Controller of such Personal Data.
+In addition, Customers may request and agree with Unibuddy to collect certain additional Personal Data from End Users, in which case Unibuddy acts as a Joint Controller of such Personal Data.
 Such Personal Data may include but is not limited to:

 - Additional contact information such as telephone numbers or addresses;